Natural Language Dataset Generation Framework for Visualizations Powered by Large Language Models: Discussion

 While Vega-Lite specifications serve as powerful inputs for generating various types of NL datasets, it is inherently challenging to extract information that does not exist within these specifications.
-Considering that our framework operates in a fully automatic manner, it does not rely on any external resources.
-However, this limitation can potentially impact the performance of NL generation, as it aligns with observations in guided discovery, where insufficient prior knowledge can hinder learners from formulating hypotheses, interpreting data effectively, and engaging in systematic experimentation \cite{de1998scientific}.

-To enhance the capabilities of our LLM framework, we suggest accessing external sources of information or adopting a human-in-the-loop approach to guide the process during NL dataset generation.
+Although our framework can operate in both fully-automatic and mixed-initiative manner, it does not rely on external resources.
+This limitation can potentially impact the performance of NL generation, as it aligns with observations in guided discovery, where insufficient prior knowledge can hinder learners from formulating hypotheses, interpreting data effectively, and engaging in systematic experimentation \cite{de1998scientific}.
+To enhance the capabilities of VL2NL, we suggest accessing external information to guide the process during NL dataset generation.
 For instance, generating L3/L4 captions often necessitates access to common or domain-specific knowledge \cite{lundgard2021accessible}.
 In this regard, employing tools like ReAct~\cite{yao2023react} becomes advantageous, as it facilitates reasoning to assist the model in deducing, tracking, and updating action plans while also handling exceptions.
 This enables us to proactively retrieve information from the web when required.
-Similarly, in the context of providing guidance, domain experts can contribute by specifying particular directions they wish to proceed.
-By providing key questions, they can guide the model and steer its focus accordingly.
-This collaborative approach between automated NL generation and human expertise offers the potential to address knowledge gaps and improve the quality and relevance of generated NL datasets.